Do Not Commit These Drop Shipping Rookie Mistakes

-Because you will be outsourcing products directly from the manufacturer or supplier, the products you are marketing go directly from them to your customer without it every having go through your hands.
+Because you will be outsourcing products directly from the manufacturer or supplier, the products you are marketing go directly from them to your customer without it ever having to go through your hands.
 Many dropshipping gurus and blogs will tell you that this is a part of the many upsides to dropshipping, and it is!
-However it does pose a major problem.
+However, it does pose a major problem.

 Test orders are also extremely important for dropshippers to be able to control the quality of the products they’ll be selling.
 After all, in your marketing scheme, you will probably be describing your products as being high-quality.
-In order to fulfill the promises you make in your marketing messages, you need to verify this yourself.
+To fulfill the promises you make in your marketing messages, you need to verify this yourself.

 Because your supplier is responsible for a number of logistics and many of the operations, from storing the products, packaging, and shipping, they do charge a fee.
 Most wholesalers add $2 to $5 per item plus any other additional dropshipping fee.

 For many online sellers, this burns a hole through their ideal profit margin, and they could find themselves with less than 20% net income after they subtract fees and other expenses.